OpenMDAO/POEMs/POEM_032.md

 openmdao scaling_report --filename <some name> --no-jac <script>.py
 ```

-If no filename argument is given, report should go to standard output
+If no filename argument is given, report should dump to default name of `driver_scaling_report.html`

 The `--no-jac` turns off Jacobian printing.
 The defaults is True in the script interface and most users should want